 A relatively large number of people in Filer telecommute to their jobs.
 Overall, about 10.03% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Filer does not have a public transit system used by locals to get to and from work.
+Filer is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Filer rank slightly lower than the national average.
 14.05% of adults 25 and older in Filer have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.